van-truong/ToolsyBio/README.md

 * What command-line tools support BAM format?
 * What tools help with gene prediction and clustering in viral genomes?
 * What tools integrate with Python or R for visualization?
+* Can you recommend some lightweight tools for QC of sequencing data?

 Results are grounded in retrieved tool metadata and include documentation/homepage links.